 Got a lot of SSDs and hard drives to erase?
-You need the StarTech 4-bay drive eraser | ZDNet
+You need the StarTech four-bay drive eraser | ZDNet

 - M.2 drives: StarTech adapter SAT32M225 M.2 NGFF SSD to 2.5-inch SATA Adapter Converter

-The hard drive eraser is easy-to-use thanks to its convenient menu navigation system, with push-button operation and a built-in LCD display that clearly identifies the erase modes and task status.
+The hard drive eraser is easy-to-use, thanks to its convenient menu navigation system, with push-button operation and a built-in LCD display that clearly identifies the erase modes and task status.
 You can also connect the eraser to a computer to quickly access the drive that's attached to port-1 on the eraser.

-To ensure your records are complete for auditing, the hard drive eraser features a 9-pin serial port that can connect to a serial printer to provide on-demand erase logs.
+To ensure your records are complete for auditing, the hard drive eraser features a nine-pin serial port that can connect to a serial printer to provide on-demand erase logs.

 One thing I'd like to remind you of is that erasing hard drives takes time.
 Hours.
-So don't do what I did and set the eraser up on your desk with four drives attached, because you won't be able to sit at your desk for ages.
+So, don't do what I did and set the eraser up on your desk with four drives attached, because you won't be able to sit at your desk for ages.

 On the upside, erasing SSDs that support Secure Erase or Enhanced Secure Erase is fast, taking under a minute from connecting the drive to the job being done.

-The StarTech 4-bay drive eraser is not cheap - it will set you back $814.99 - but if you require that old drives are securely erased, and it's your job to decommission those drives, then this is the tool for you.
+The StarTech four-bay drive eraser is not cheap -- it will set you back $814.99 -- but if you require that old drives are securely erased, and it's your job to decommission those drives, then this is the tool for you.

 Join Discussion